xcart/xcart-docs/_pages/kb_en/modules/canadian_taxes/rates_setup.md

 order: 110
 published: true
 ---
+In the process of {% link "configuring Canadian taxes" ref_01HpRkKG %}, you will need to complete the configuration of your tax rates.

 The **Canadian taxes** addon comes with the predefined privincial tax rates.
 The number of fields to configure depends on the common tax settings.

 <div class="ui stackable two column grid">